Performance Analysis: Discovering Semi-Markov Models From Event Logs: Process Discovery

 As the algorithm goes through the sequences of activity names, it also analyzes the corresponding time traces.
-Whenever a new connection between the states is added, the time difference between the occurrences of the event in the position $i+1$ and the event in the position $i$ is calculated (line~11).
-We assume that the waiting time for a transition is the difference in start times of the current and the next event.
-After the waiting time is calculated, the corresponding PDF is updated taking into account this new time value (lines~14--17).
-There exist various approximation methods for PDFs~\cite{5f0e8dd04572478fb450eefe4211d69f,10.2307/2241953,Wilson72numericalmethods}, however, here we use a performance analysis focused on the approximation of PDFs using Gaussian Mixture Models (GMMs), as this allows us to model arbitrary waiting times (refer to \autoref{sec:continuous}).
+Whenever a new connection between the states is added, the time difference between the occurrences of the event in the position $i+1$ and the event in the position $i$ is calculated (line~10).
+We assume that the waiting time for a transition is the difference in times of the current and the next event.
+After the waiting time is calculated, the corresponding PDF is updated taking into account this new time value (lines~13,16).
+In this pseudo-code, the $UpdatePDF$ function is abstract and can be implemented in various ways.
+In practice, it is feasible to first collect all the values associated with the transition and then infer the PDF only once.
+There exist various approximation methods for PDFs~\cite{5f0e8dd04572478fb450eefe4211d69f,10.2307/2241953,Wilson72numericalmethods}.
+However, in this work, we use performance analysis focused on the approximations of PDFs with either Gaussian Mixture Models (see \autoref{sec:gaussians} for details) or with histograms (\autoref{sec:disc_time_dist}), as this allows us to model arbitrary waiting times in continuous or discrete forms, respectively.
+Note that the space complexity of the proposed algorithms is linear with respect to the number of states and transitions, as well as the number of GMM components or the size of the support.

-The start state $s$ and end state $e$ are connected to the states corresponding to the first (line~8) and the last events (lines~21--25) in the log.
+The start state $s$ and end state $e$ are connected to the states corresponding to the first (line~7) and the last events (lines~19--24) in the log.
 These connections are proportional to the frequencies of the first and the last events.
-The backward transition from $e$ to $s$ is added in line~27.
-Note that the waiting time is not defined for the transitions from and to the start and end states, and in these cases, we set their waiting times to zero (lines~30--34).
-By construction, each state lies on a path from $s$ to $e$, and thus this backward transition creates an irreducible semi-Markov process.
+The backward transition from $e$ to $s$ is added in line~26.
+In line 28, the probability matrix \mbox{$\mathbf{P}$} is normalized so that the sum of the elements in each row equals 1.
+Note that the waiting time is not defined for the transitions from and to the start and end states, and in these cases, we set their waiting times to zero (lines~29--33).
+By the construction, each state lies on a path from $s$ to $e$, and thus this backward transition creates an irreducible semi-Markov process.

+Excluding PDF approximations, which will be discussed later, the time complexity of Algorithm~\mbox{\ref{alg:stochastic:matrix:discovery}} (model discovery) is linear with respect to the total length of all traces, regardless of the parameter $k$.
+A detailed evaluation of how $k$ impacts the performance and accuracy of the overall time analysis is provided in \mbox{\autoref{sec:all-case-studies}}.

 \autoref{fig:flow_ex_k=1} visualizes a stochastic matrix $\mathbf{P}$ with designated states $s$ and $e$ discovered by \autoref{alg:stochastic:matrix:discovery} from the event log~$L$ (see~\autoref{sec:prelim}) when the parameter $k$ is set to~1.